 The best part of this book was, without a doubt, the claustrophobia that it inspires.
 I read this late at night and you ABSOLUTELY SHOULD NOT DO THAT.
 It messes with your head.
 You’re not entirely sure what was in the darkness at the end and that makes it worse.
 The creepiness was very well done and something that a lot of thriller books don’t get right.

 Don’t look now – Richard Montanari

 Not a keeper for me.
 I’ve read some of Richard Montanari’s books before and liked them.
 Not my favourite crime novels but a good read.
-This one however was definitely a miss.
+This one, however, was definitely a miss.
 I much prefer the Byrne and Balzano series that he writes.
 The characters are better and the plot lines are generally a lot more coherent.
 This was one of the first he wrote, I think, so another author that has improved with time.
-This one is going straight in the charity pile.
+This one is going straight to the charity pile.

 Twenties Girl by Sophie Kinsella

 This one I have read before and I love it.
 Kindle had it for cheap so I pounced on it.
 It’s a great read, really fun and easy while tugging on your heartstrings.
 It’s the best kind of chick-lit with plot and lovable characters and just a hint of romance.
 The best thing about Sophie’s heroines is that they’re your average twenty-something, frequently adorkable and with no clue what they’re doing in life.
 They’re very relatable and you will cringe from secondhand embarrassment more often than not.

 This is the first in Christ Carter’s series and I was not so impressed with this one.
 The series seems to have improved with time and the 6th instalment was much better written.
 This felt a bit messy and random.
 The premise was interesting but in the end, the killer just didn’t really make sense to me.
 I will read the rest of the series however and hope that they are more like One by One’